 - a.
-An appropriately licensed Practitioner who is not an Applicant for Membership may be granted temporary Privileges to care for one or more specific patients when that Practitioner's care is requested by the attending Physician.
+An appropriately licensed Practitioner who is not an Applicant for Membership may be granted temporary Privileges to care for one or more specific patients when that Practitioner's care is requested by the attending Physician, including, where appropriate, Telemedicine Privileges, provided that such Practitioner has demonstrated an understanding of the technology to be used for exercise of the Telemedicine Privileges and ethics.
 This will generally be requested when the Practitioner has specific skills, knowledge, or specialty, not otherwise available on the Medical Staff. - b.
 An Applicant for temporary Privileges in circumstances outlined in Section 7.4.2(a) immediately above will contact the Office of Medical Affairs and request Temporary Privileges.
 The applicant will be provided an Application Form.
 This form will be accompanied by, as a minimum, their name, social security number, birth date, Michigan medical and controlled substance license numbers, DEA certificate, specialty board certificate, current professional liability insurance face sheet, picture identification (driver's license or passport) and a signed consent and release section from the Medical Staff Application Form. - c.
-Member requesting additional Privileges for the urgent care of a patient or filling a slot as a substitute shall document the medical or practice reason for such a request and the Member's skills, knowledge and experience relevant to the Privilege request, then consult with the Department Chair.
+A Member requesting additional Privileges for the urgent care of a patient or filling a slot as a substitute shall document the medical or practice reason for such a request and the Member's skills, knowledge and experience relevant to the Privilege request, then consult with the Service Chief.
 The request will be submitted in writing including the Privilege(s) requested and reason why it should be granted.
-Should the Department Chair have concerns about Hospital's ability to support the requested Privileges, the Member will be asked to review such issues with Hospital Administration. - 7.4.3 Approval.
-Temporary Privileges shall be recommended in writing by the Chief of Staff and the appropriate Department Chair, the CMO, as designee of the CEO, or CEO, and the recommending individual shall have reviewed verification of the education, clinical competence, professional conduct and other basic requirements for Membership (see Section 3.2).
+Should the Service Chief have concerns about Hospital's ability to support the requested Privileges, the Member will be asked to review such issues with Hospital Administration. - 7.4.3 Approval.
+Temporary Privileges shall be recommended in writing by the Chief of Staff and the appropriate Service Chief, the CMO, as designee of the CEO, or CEO, and the recommending individual shall have reviewed verification of the education, clinical competence, professional conduct and other basic requirements for Membership (see Section 3.2).
 Temporary Privileges will be granted by the CEO. - 7.4.4 Conditions.
-In exercising such Privileges, a Practitioner with temporary Privileges shall act under the oversight of the Department Chair for the Service to which he/she is assigned.
-Special requirements of consultation and reporting may be imposed by the Department Chair responsible for the oversight of a Practitioner granted temporary Privileges.
-Prior to Temporary Privileges being granted, an Applicant must agree in writing to be governed by the Bylaws of the Medical Staff and Hospital and the Policy Manual. - 7.4.5 Termination.
-On the discovery of any information pertinent to the qualifications or ability of the person with temporary Privileges, or the occurrence of any event of a professionally questionable nature, the Department Chair responsible for oversight, or the CMO (after consultation with the Department Chair responsible for oversight), or the Chief of Staff, may terminate any or all of such Practitioner's temporary Privileges.
-In the event of any such termination, any patients then in the Hospital whose care would be affected by such termination, shall be assigned to a Member by the Department Chair responsible for oversight.
+In exercising such Privileges, a Practitioner with temporary Privileges shall act under the oversight of the Service Chief for the Service to which he/she is assigned.
+Special requirements of consultation and reporting may be imposed by the

+Service Chief responsible for the oversight of a Practitioner granted temporary Privileges.
+Prior to Temporary Privileges being granted, an Applicant must agree in writing to be governed by the Bylaws of the Medical Staff and Hospital and the Policy Manual.

+7.4.5 Termination.
+On the discovery of any information pertinent to the qualifications or ability of the person with temporary Privileges, or the occurrence of any event of a professionally questionable nature, the Service Chief responsible for oversight, or the CMO (after consultation with the Service Chief responsible for oversight), or the Chief of Staff, may terminate any or all of such Practitioner's temporary Privileges.
+In the event of any such termination, any patients then in the Hospital whose care would be affected by such termination, shall be assigned to a Member by the Service Chief responsible for oversight.
 The wishes of the patient shall be considered, where feasible, in choosing the Member as substitute.
 The terminated Practitioner shall confer with the Member substitute to the extent necessary to safeguard the patient.
 The terminated Practitioner shall have the right to an informal review, as provided in Section 1.3 of the Review Procedures Appendix.
 The terminated Practitioner shall not have any right to a formal hearing.